Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Results

 where $\hat{P}^{q}_{d,h}$ is the forecast of the price quantile of order ${q} \in(0,1)$ and $P_{d,h}$ is the observed price for day $d$ and hour $h$.

-For the purpose of aggregating the measure, the pinball score can be averaged across all percentiles and for all hours during the entire test period.
-To compare the performance of the models and evaluate the sharpness in Table \ref{tab:Pinball}, Aggregate Pinball Score (APS) is reported.
-Based on the results presented in Table \ref{tab:Pinball}, certain conclusions can be drawn:
+The pinball score can be averaged across quantiles and across load periods to obtain the aggregated pinball score (APS).
+If the grid of quantiles is dense, for example 99 percentiles, it can be used as an approximation of the continuous rank probability score \citep[CRPS;][]{lai:tam:07}.
+Here, in Table \ref{tab:Pinball}, the aggregated pinball score over all 99 percentiles and all hours of the out-of-sample test period (APS$_{99}$) is reported.

+Since many financial and risk measures, such as Value at Risk (VaR) or Excess Return (ER), are based (primarily or exclusively) on extreme quantiles, Table \ref{tab:Pinball} reports the APS$_{10}$ aggregating the 5 lowest and 5 highest percentiles (10 in total) and all hours from the out-of-sample test period.
+Additionally to draw statistically significant conclusions, the \citet{gia:whi:06} test for conditional predictive ability (CPA) is performed with respect to SQRF model\footnote{Results of \citet{gia:whi:06} test for each pair of models is available in \ref{app:GW}}.
+Several conclusions can be drawn based on the results presented in the Table \ref{tab:Pinball}:

-\begin{itemize} \item Forecast accuracy differs significantly depending on the period considered.
-The average forecasting error for 2020-2022 is much higher compared to pre-COVID times, especially for all European markets (APS is at least three times higher, eight for Nordpool). \item SQR Averaging-based approaches outperformed all other methods in terms of pinball score for all datasets and test periods, with SQRF being the best-performing model in 11 out of 12 cases. \item Among the three variants considered for both QR- and SQR-based models, QRA and SQRA variants performed the worst in 11 out of 12 cases, with the exception of NP data in pre-COVID times where they provided the most accurate forecasts. \item Pairwise comparisons between QRA and SQRA, QRM and SQRM, and QRF and SQRF showed that the latter models yielded more accurate forecasts in all markets and test periods. \item Forecasts obtained with historical simulation were not competitive compared to QRF or SQRF in terms of pinball score. \end{itemize}
+\begin{itemize} \itemsep 0pt \item SQRF approach outperforms all other methods in terms of both APS$_{99}$ and APS$_{10}$. \item Among the three variants considered for both QR and SQR Averaging models, the QRA and SQRA variants are consistently outperformed by the other two variants. \item Pairwise comparisons between QRA vs. SQRA, QRM vs. SQRM, and QRF vs. SQRF show that the latter models produce more accurate forecasts in all considered cases. \item Forecasts obtained with any benchmark (ARX-J, HS, CP) are inferior to QRF or SQRF in terms of sharpness. \item Surprisingly, CP is outperformed by both ARX-J and HS in terms of APS$_{99}$, which is inconsistent with the results of reliability measures. \end{itemize}

-Many financial and risk measures, such as Value at Risk (VaR) or Excess Return (ER) are based (mainly or purely) on some extreme quantiles.
-To pay more attention to these quantiles, in Table \ref{tab:Pinball90}, the pinball score is presented for the aggregation of the 5 lowest and 5 highest percentiles (10 in total).
-The presented results clearly indicate that the most accurate forecasts in terms of extreme quantiles are obtained with SQRF model.
-Moreover, for all markets and test periods, SQRA is outperformed by both SQRF and SQRM, and QRA is outperformed by QRF and QRM.
-Finally, again in a pairwise comparison, the SQR-based variants always perform better than the corresponding QRA-based equivalent.

-To draw statistically significant conclusions, the \citet{gia:whi:06} test for Conditional Predictive Ability (CPA) is proposed.
-The \citet{gia:whi:06} test is considered an extension of the \citet{die:mar:95} test for unconditional predictive ability, which is commonly used in the literature \citep[e.g.,][]{wer:14}.
-For each pair of models, the statistic is computed based on the 24-dimensional vector of pinball scores for each day.